In this article, you’ll be learning about what waves are, how they can help your event, and how you can assign them to pools.

 - You can check the wave assignment by looking at the header of the individual pools on the ‘Pools and Seeding’ page.
 Of course, if you need to move that pool to a different wave, you can click on the gear for that pool and change the wave as you see fit.

-- Users can also view this from their Dashboard - it will tell them when they are scheduled to play.
+- Users can also view this from the Manage Registration page - it will tell them when they are scheduled to play.

 - Spectators can also view this from events page.

 If you have any additional questions or concerns, email us at email@example.com.